 CLSAB and Lumber Grading Quality

 The Canadian Lumber Standards Accreditation Board (CLSAB) is the official body that monitors the quality of Canada’s lumber grading and identification system.
 In addition, the CLSAB provides oversight in the delivery of specific Canadian Food Inspection Agency (CFIA) Forestry Directives.

-The CLS Committee operated from April, 1960 to October 1962 before being replaced by the Canadian Lumber Standards Administration Board.
+The CLS Committee operated until October 1962 before being replaced by the Canadian Lumber Standards Administration Board.
 This structure was maintained until February 19, 1982 when the Canadian Lumber Standards Administration Board was reorganized to form the Canadian Lumber Standards Accreditation Board as a federally incorporated no-share non-profit corporation under Part II of the Canadian Business Corporations Act.
 Part II provides for the incorporation of organizations for the purpose of carrying on, without pecuniary gain to its Members, purposes to which the Parliament of Canada extends legislative authority, which are among other things, scientific, professional or the like objects.

-It has four main roles:
+The CLSAB has four main roles:

 - control the identification and certification of lumber